GeminiDRSoftware/DRAGONS/gempy/doc/mosaic/source/mosaicAD.rst

 **Output**

-- MosaicAD.jfactor
+- MosaicAD.jfactor, <list>
-    The mosad attribute list is filled with one floating value per block.
+    The jfactor attribute is a list providing one Jacobian factor (float) per amp.

 .. _mosad_getdl: